nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    - For Windows Users:

 4. Launch ProjectPRO.
-   - For Mac users:
    1. Open a command terminal
    2. type `cd Desktop` , followed by `cd ProjectPro`
    3. type `java -jar ProjectPRO.jar` to run the application.
-   - For Windows users: Double-click the ProjectPRO.jar file to launch the application.

 5. Start using ProjectPRO!